 - The pedestrian street lighting in Minneapolis provides a safe walking environment for pedestrians during the hours when visibility is limited.
 Nearly all arterial and non-arterial streets have lighting on one or both sides of the streets making walking at night safer.

 - The crosswalk practices in Minneapolis are indicative of the City’s push for a safe walking environment.
-All designated midblock crosswalks have overhead flashing beacons and use high visibility striping.
+All marked midblock crosswalks have overhead flashing beacons and use high visibility striping.
 Marked crosswalks are provided at all signalized intersections throughout the City.